jdmazz/OER-ML-paper/README.md

 - [License](#license)

 ## Installation
-To install the necessary packages, use pip:
+To install the necessary packages, use the .yml file: conda env create -f environment.yml conda activate oer_research
-- pandas
-- matplotlib
-- scikit-learn
-- seaborn
-- shap

 ## Usage
 - preprocessing.ipynb contains the Tafel plot generation from the raw CV data.